MileHacker Logo

 • Try various street food vendors for tacos, gorditas, and elotes.

-• Visit Parras de la Fuente for wine tasting at Casa Madero.
+• Visit Parras de la Fuente for sampling wine at Casa Madero.
 Seek local bakeries for Pan de Pulque and Gorditas de Nata.

 Adventure & Outdoor Activities